stri-con/data-curation/content/page/tutorials.md

 Many important files and directories on your computer are **write protected**, meaning that you must enter a password to delete them.
 Most of the time you will be ok.
 But running `rm` incorrectly, without the `-i` flag, in the wrong place on your computer, can be **catastrophic**.
 Please be careful with your new powers.

-### Beginner Tutorials
+### CLI Tutorials

-* If you have never used CLI before, please go through the [Command Line Crash Course](https://www.vikingcodeschool.com/web-development-basics/a-command-line-crash-course) and then the tutorial on how to [Configure Your Command Line](https://www.vikingcodeschool.com/web-development-basics/configure-your-command-line).
-* You can also have a look at Chapter 1 of [Conquering the Command Line](http://conqueringthecommandline.com/book/basics).
+* [Conquering the Command Line](http://conqueringthecommandline.com/book/basics).
+Excellent and extensive tutorials from Mark Bates.
-* If you prefer video, check out this great ~20 minute [tutorial](https://www.youtube.com/watch?v=BFMyUgF6I8Y) from freeCodeCamp.org.
-* If you are willing to spend a little more time (~1hr) [this tutorial](https://www.youtube.com/watch?v=oxuRxtrO2Ag) from [Joe Collins](https://www.youtube.com/channel/UCTfabOKD7Yty6sDF4POBVqA) is amazing.
-* I would also like you to look at this amazing tool called [Explain Shell](https://explainshell.com/).
-I found it today when researching this article.
-Just type in a command and hit Explain.

-###  Advanced Users

-Coming Soon.
+* [A Command Line Crash Course](https://www.vikingcodeschool.com/web-development-basics/a-command-line-crash-course) from Viking Code School.
+* [Briana's Bash Tutorial: How to Use the Command Line](https://www.youtube.com/watch?v=BFMyUgF6I8Y).
+Twenty minute video from freeCodeCamp.org.
+* [Beginner's Guide to the Bash Terminal](https://www.youtube.com/watch?v=oxuRxtrO2Ag).
+Longer video from [Joe Collins](https://www.youtube.com/channel/UCTfabOKD7Yty6sDF4POBVqA).
+Amazing.
+* [Configure Your Command Line](https://www.vikingcodeschool.com/web-development-basics/configure-your-command-line).
+Learn how to customize your terminal.

 ## HTML & CSS